Erik Holt

-Erik Lee Holt (born September 6, 1996) is an American soccer player who plays as a defender for Real Salt Lake in Major League Soccer.
+Erik Lee Holt (born September 6, 1996) is an American soccer player who most recently played as a defender for Real Salt Lake in Major League Soccer.

 Career

 College and amateur

 Holt played four years of college soccer at the University of California, Los Angeles between 2015 and 2018, scoring 1 goal and tallying 5 assists in 71 appearances.

 Holt also played with USL Premier Development League sides San Diego Zest and FC Golden State Force.

 Professional

 On January 3, 2019, Holt signed as a Homegrown Player for Real Salt Lake of Major League Soccer.
 Holt made his MLS debut on March 23, 2019, for Real Salt Lake against Los Angeles FC.

 He scored his first MLS goal on June 18, 2021, against Vancouver Whitecaps FC.